 Mrs. Akeredolu Commends FOGA For Giving Back To Alma Mater

-The wife of Ondo State Governor, Arabinrin Betty Anyanwu-Akeredolu has applauded the initiative of Fiwasaye Old Girls Association (FOGA) in giving back to their alma mater saying to a large extent they have proven to be responsible citizens who care about the system that moulded them into being who they are today.
+The wife of Ondo State Governor, Arabinrin Betty Anyanwu-Akeredolu has applauded the initiative of Fiwasaye Old Girls Association (FOGA) in giving back to their alma mater.

-Mrs. Akeredolu made the remark when she received in audience members of FOGA who came to pay her a courtesy visit as part of activities lined up to mark the school’s 60th anniversary.
+She noted that to a large extent, they have proven to be responsible citizens who care about the system that moulded them into being who they are today.

 The wife of the Governor commended the initiative of FOGA, saying it is a good gesture for old students to look back to their very foundation and give back.